unexpectedjs/expect-the-unexpected/README.md

 [Unexpected](https://github.com/sunesimonsen/unexpected).
 It
-means that you can replace expect.js with this module, and most of your test suite will still run and you can start leveraging unexpecteds powerful assertions without rewriting your entire test suite.
+means that you can replace expect.js with this module, and most of your test suite will still run and you can start leveraging unexpected's powerful assertions without rewriting your entire test suite.

-There will be some incompatabilities where we feel that expect.js is doing wrong things or things that the author of unexpected disagreed with.
+There will be some incompatibilities where we feel that expect.js is doing wrong things or things that the author of unexpected disagreed with.